Navideck/purchases_dart/packages/purchases_dart_stripe/README.md

 ## Note

-You have to setup Stripe webhook listener for payment confirmation to update revenueCat, checkout [docs](https://www.revenuecat.com/docs/getting-started/stripe#5-send-stripe-tokens-to-revenuecat)
+You have to setup Stripe webhook listener for payment confirmation to update RevenueCat, check out [RevenueCat's docs](https://www.revenuecat.com/docs/getting-started/stripe#5-send-stripe-tokens-to-revenuecat).

 Alternatively, you can utilize our [firebase_function_stripe](https://github.com/Navideck/purchases_dart/tree/add_docs/packages/purchases_dart_stripe/firebase_function_stripe) example.
 This provides a demonstration of how to configure Stripe and RevenueCat using Firebase Cloud Functions, with minor modifications, this can also be used as a standalone Node.js server.

+Create a Stripe Restricted key with these permissions: `Customers`: Write, `Customer session`: Write, `Checkout Sessions`: Write ,`Products`: Read, `Prices`: Read

 PurchasesDartStripe uses Stripe APIs to create new customers and identifies them using metadata to store the `appUserId` from RevenueCat in Stripe.
 This allows querying these users on Stripe with `"query": 'metadata["uid"]:"APP_USER_ID"'`.
 The `appUserId` serves as the source of truth between RevenueCat and Stripe, ensuring consistent user identification across mobile and other platforms.